-The COBB SF intake and integrated airbox looks great and has the combined benefits of a short ram intake and a cold air intake without any of the negatives.
+If you’re thinking of which car mods to add, the COBB SF intake and integrated airbox looks great and has the combined benefits of a short ram intake and a cold air intake without any of the negatives.
 This system utilizes several unique features in an effort to maintain optimal flow for performance while minimizing turbulence that can cause engine management problems.
 It uses a custom conical cloth air-filter element and a CFD-designed velocity stack leading to a unique airflow straightener grid.
 This straightener grid is specifically designed to smooth the incoming airflow as it passes the Mass Air Flow sensor for precise readings.
 This eliminates the “dead spots” experienced by other aftermarket intakes due to turbulence.
 Most other aftermarket intakes do not utilize these critical design elements.

 In order to provide a system that looks as good on the outside as the technical advancements happening on the inside, we utilize a one-piece design constructed from a high-temperature plastic composite.
 Not only does this save weight compared to the previous metal design, but the plastic composite material also offers much better heat rejection properties that help keep intake air temperatures cooler.
 In contrast, intake systems constructed using metal castings or piping can actually retain underhood heat and in turn heat the incoming air.